V-Mayya/sql-project/index.md

 ```

 A percentage can be established that will demonstrate the % that more than 100 animals/wildlife were impacted during moderate to severe earthquakes.
 This will demonstrate the true impact of one type of natural disaster on wildlife.
+Given the amount of data collected so far, this amounts to around 31% which is a relatively high figure (4/13 times).

 Note that the figures are based on only major natural disasters that have taken place and might not account for all types of wildlife species impacted.